autocrypt/autocrypt/doc/index.rst

-Autocrypt uses regular e-mail messages between people to piggyback necessary information to allow encrypting subsequent messages; it adds a new ``Autocrypt`` e-mail header for transfering public keys and driving encryption behaviour.
+Autocrypt uses regular e-mail messages between people to piggyback necessary information to allow encrypting subsequent messages; it adds a new ``Autocrypt`` e-mail header for transferring public keys and driving encryption behaviour.
 By default, key management is not visible to users.
 See :doc:`features` for more technical and UI cornerstones.